Thursday, November 22, 2018

 Have you ever been the victim of counterfeiting regarding Grands Crus?

-As we carefully check the integrity and genuity of all of our suppliers and other sources, and as we also do detailed inspections and authentications of all the bottles we buy (pre- and/or post-Purchase), I don’t think so, but it might have happened, you never know.
+As we carefully verify the integrity and genuineness of all our suppliers and other sources, and as we conduct detailed inspections and authentications of all the bottles we purchase (both pre- and post-purchase), I don’t think so, but it's possible that it might have happened; you never know.

-Despite my knowledge and experience and constant learning in that field, it is sometimes hard to tell as counterfeits are becoming harder and harder to spot.
-I take a lot of notes and pictures during the various inspections and authentications of the bottles we buy that I keep as records.
-When in doubt I systematically go back to these records to compare, verify and confirm whether it is a genuine bottle or whether it is a counterfeit.
+Despite my knowledge, experience, and ongoing learning in that field, it is sometimes challenging to distinguish between genuine and counterfeit products, as counterfeits are becoming increasingly difficult to spot.
+I take numerous notes and pictures during the various inspections and authentications of the bottles we purchase, which I keep as records.
+When in doubt, I systematically review these records to compare, verify, and confirm whether it is a genuine bottle or a counterfeit.

-However, it has happened that, sometimes, I gave some bottles the benefice of the doubt as I couldn’t find any materials or enough details within my own records from the previous inspection(s) of the same wine in the same vintage.
-In this specific case, I usually check on the internet and do some research.
-It has happened that I even emailed the winery with questions regarding details on labels or capsule or even the bottle, but rarely got any answers.
+However, it has happened that, sometimes, I gave some bottles the benefit of the doubt as I couldn’t find any materials or enough details within my own records from the previous inspection(s) of the exact wine in the same vintage.
+In this specific case, I usually check the internet and do some research.
+It has happened that I have even emailed the winery with questions regarding details on labels, capsules, or the bottle, but I rarely received any answers.

-I'm sure that within our stocks, and more especially amongst the bottles bought from auctions and eventually from some private collectors, and despite all the precautions we take and the inspections and authentications we do, some might be counterfeits.
+I'm sure that, within our stocks, and more especially amongst the bottles bought from auctions and eventually from some private collectors, some might be counterfeits.
+Despite all the precautions we take and the inspections and authentications we conduct, this is a possibility.

 LeDomduVin a.k.a.
 Dominique Noel doing a casual inspection of a bottle of Petrus 1961 - ©LeDomduVin 2018

-The problem is how to prove it when sometimes you lack details in your own records, lack of knowledge on a specific bottle, label or vintage, cannot find anything on the internet and even the Chateau is not responding to your emails?
+The problem is how to prove it when sometimes you lack details in your own records, lack knowledge on a specific bottle, label, or vintage, cannot find anything on the internet, and even the Chateau is not responding to your emails?
 How can you do it?
 Unless you open the bottle and taste the wine, how can you do it?
-More especially when it is a bottle of Petrus (or DRC Romanee Conti) at 30,000 HKD (3,350 Euros), how can you do it?
+More especially when it's a bottle of Petrus (or DRC Romanée-Conti) at 30,000 HKD (3,350 Euros), how can you do it?

-Consequently, I'm afraid to admit that, unfortunately, for all the reasons cited above and despite all the procedures that we have to prevent it, yes, we may have been the victim of counterfeiting.
+Consequently, I must admit that, unfortunately, for all the reasons cited above and despite all the procedures we have in place to prevent it, yes, we may have been the victim of counterfeiting.
 Yet, within the market of luxury goods, including the top wines of Bordeaux, counterfeits are nearly unavoidable.

 The Top 9 most counterfeited Bordeaux Grands Crus Wines by ©LeDomduVin 2018